OctavioM35/SEQUOIA/README.md

-An algorithm which uses the neuronal network DANSur for estimate GW signals parameters and plots the distributions obtained alongside with the results from Zenodo.
+An algorithm which can use the neuronal network DANSur or IMR approximant to estimate GW signals parameters and plots the distributions obtained alongside with the results from Zenodo.
 It works for a list of events, which are assumed to be named such as:

 ```text